 Hide table of contents

-This post is about I think why we should be using strategic foresight for AGI governance work.
+This post is about why I think we should use strategic foresight for AGI governance work.
 I am writing this without having read all the AGI governance / strategy reports and reading materials.
 I was planning on putting more effort into this post, but this is a better-than-nothing-at-all post.

 Worst-case, this might end up being a signal for someone in the comments to point me to work that already exists.
-Best-case, this kicks off some work that I think could be quite valuable.
+In the best case, this kicks off some work that I think could be quite valuable.

 In this post, I will cover the following: